jroefive/jroefive.github.io/my_collections/_phish/shakedown.md

 * State or venue bias - Are they more likely to play certain songs in certain states or venues?
 * Predicting the frequency of a song based on its debut - Is it possible to predict how frequently a new song will be played based on the set placement of the debut, or the length of the debut, or how far into a tour the song is debuted?
 * Predicting the distribution of how many times each song will be played in the next 50 shows.

+### Requests
+Apart from focusing on the projects that get me to practice skills connected to machine learning, I don't really have a preferences for which of these projects I work on next.
+So, requests are welcome (jroefive@gmail.com), either from the list above or ideas you might have.
+Just don't hold you sign up for too long and block the view of the people behind you.